skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 **tends** to be used to present information of a background nature because it is the **natural** aspect to use to describe habitual or future actions.
-(Foley & Van Valin \[1984:373\] talk of an ‘inherent correlation’ between imperfec- tive aspect and background.)
+(Foley & Van Valin \[1984:373\] talk of an ‘inherent correlation’ between imperfective aspect and background.)

 However, there may be occasions when it is appropriate to portray a foreground event in narrative as not completed at the point of